ernestopino/loopback-mobile-getting-started/README.md

 	@end
 ```

-Running this method will result in new product model instance with a name 'My New Product'
+Running this method will result in new product model instance with a name 'My New Product'.

 You can Verify the Success of the operation by opening your browser to [localhost:300/products](http://localhost:3000/products)